pivotal/docs-platform-automation/README.md

 # Usage

 We use [`mkdocs`](https://www.mkdocs.org/) for our documentation engine.
-To use it locally, it will require `python3` to be installed.
+To use it locally.
+It will require `python3` to be installed.

 ```
 pip3 install -U -r requirements.txt